The best chicken wings in every US state

 Alabama: hot wings plate, Yo’ Mama’s Restaurant, Birmingham

-“Yo’ Mama” is usually an insult hurled between high school students, however, after dining at classic American-style lunch spot Yo’ Mama’s Restaurant, “Yo Mama” can only be viewed as a compliment.
-It absolutely nails its hot wing recipe, resulting in the crispiest chicken you’ve ever eaten tossed in a savoury, sweet and spicy sauce.
-You can have them with French fries, bread, and ranch sauce, or Belgian waffles, fresh fruit, and syrup.
+Classic American-style lunch spot Yo’ Mama’s Restaurant absolutely nails its hot wing recipe, with the crispiest chicken you’ve ever eaten tossed in a lip-smacking savory, sweet and spicy sauce and served with French fries, bread, and ranch sauce.
+There's also a golden fried version which you can have with Belgian waffles, fresh fruit, and syrup.

 Alaska: garlic sriracha wings, 907 Wingman, Anchorage

-Arizona: Honey Hot wings traditional, Valley Wings, various locations
+Arizona: honey hot wings traditional, Valley Wings, various locations

-Arkansas: traditional wings, Foghorn’s Wings, Fayetteville
+Arkansas: traditional wings, Foghorn’s Wings, various locations

 California: original dry fried chicken wings, San Tung, San Francisco